Aart de Geus

-Aart J. de Geus (born June 11, 1954) is the co-founder, chairman and co-CEO of Synopsys Inc.
+Aart J. de Geus (born June 1954) is a co-founder and executive chair of Synopsys Inc., where he was CEO until January 2024.

 De Geus graduated with a master's degree in electrical engineering (1978) from the École Polytechnique Fédérale de Lausanne (Swiss Federal Institute of technology), EPFL, Switzerland followed by a Ph.D. from Southern Methodist University, Texas, United States, in 1985.
+De Geus was awarded an honorary Doctorate of Science degree from the University of Glasgow in 2022.